agusavior/cdk-prototype/infrastructure/README.md

 If you run `cdk destroy --all`, some information won't be deleted.
 Read more about it in this issue: https://github.com/aws/aws-cdk/issues/7194

+## Important commands

+* `aws configure`   global configuration about your aws account and region
+* `cdk ls`          list all stacks written in the code
+* `cdk diff`        compare deployed stack with current state
+* `python3 build.py`build some stuff in order to deploy
+* `cdk deploy`      deploy this stack to your default AWS account/region
 ## Miscellaneous

 If you don't want to install AWS CDK globally, you can using it with "npx" like so